Aakibmatin/oci-projects/oci-iam-hands-on/iam-project/policies/policies_statements.md

 These are some required policies one need to give to admin to do day to day tasks.
+Make sure you add your domain name and compartment name and group name.
+Sample policies:
+Allow <principal> to <verb> <resource-type> in compartment <compartment-name>

 Allow group 'development-domain'/'admin-group' to manage all-resources in compartment development